kubevirt/kubevirt.github.io/pages/summit.md

 KubeVirt has a very precise and resilient method for ensuring zero downtime updates occur.

-In this session I'll cover the general strategy behind how we approach updating KubeVirt from a developer's perspective as well as discuss future improvments to our update process.
+In this session I'll cover the general strategy behind how we approach updating KubeVirt from a developer's perspective as well as discuss future improvements to our update process.

 Attendees will come away with an understanding of how KubeVirt's update process has been designed, how it is tested, and what future enhancements are coming soon.